You don't need to break the bank to get a decent kids bike - here's our pick of the bestRead More

 The best bikes for 4 and 5 year olds (16" wheels)

 Frog Bikes are great - they're designed specifically for young riders, they're lightweight (the 16" wheel Frog 48 is just 6.75 kg), fun to ride, and come in a large choice of colours.
 With a range of kids bikes that stretches from small balance bikes through to large 26" wheel mountain and hybrid bikes, we're seeing brand loyalty from families as their children grow through the Frog range, which is a sign of a quality bike.
 This is backed up by a free 5 year warranty on frame and forks if you register the bike (2 years if you don't), and this quality means that they sell extremely well second-hand on Ebay.
+We've reviewed a wide range of Frog Bikes over the years and they've always been well designed and specified.

 The Frog 48 comes with two sets of tyres - hybrid for most surfaces (Kenda 16" x 1.5") and off-road for those hitting the trails (Kenda K1153 16"*1.75).
 It also comes with front and rear plastic mudguards (not shown), which are great if your child likes riding through every puddle they see!
+The Frog 48 retails at £265 and is available plus a wide range of local dealers.

-Cycle Sprog reviewed and recommended - COMES WITH A FREE KIDS HELMET
+Cycle Sprog reviewed and recommended bike

 Sir Chris Hoy is famous for being the author of the Flying Fergus range of kids books (if you haven't got your 5 year old hooked on these yet you need to check them out!) and the Hoy range of kids bikes.
 Apparently he also used to race bikes and picked up a few medals in his time too....